1. Home

 Influenza (flu) Virus Symptoms

-The Influenza (flu) virus can cause mild to severe illness, and at times can lead to death.
+The Influenza (flu) virus can cause mild to severe illness and sometimes lead to death.
 Flu symptoms usually come on suddenly.
 People who have flu often feel some or all of these symptoms:

 • fever or feeling feverish/chills